 - Custom Field value changed — performs an Action when the value of selected Custom User Field is changed.

-- New subscriber — performs an Action when someone subscribed to the bot (not working for the re-subscribed users).
+- New contact — performs an Action when someone subscribed to the bot (not working for the re-subscribed contacts).

 These Triggers allow you to perform all the Actions you have in the Action Step inside Flow Builder.
 The cool thing is you can create automatic events in ManyChat outside of your Flows, all the events will be performed globally.